Ecological footprint of European countries

 Methodology for indicator calculation

-The ecological footprint uses a common standardised measurement unit, global hectares, to make results comparable globally and across scales.
-A global hectare is a hectare of biologically productive area with the world average productivity for a given year.
-Hectares of productive area are converted into global hectares by weighting each area in proportion to its potential productivity of useful biomass (that is potential annual production of useful biological resources).
+The ecological footprint uses a common standardised measurement unit, global hectares (gha), to make results comparable globally and across scales.
+A global hectare is a biologically productive hectare of land and water with the world average productivity for a given year.
+Hectares of productive area are converted into global hectares by weighting each area in proportion to its productivity potential for biomass.
+Because world bioproductivity varies slightly from year to year, the value of a global hectare may change slightly from year to year.

-The ecological footprint calculated for each country includes the biological resources and wastes embodied within goods and services that are consumed by people living in that country.
+The ecological footprint represents all competing human demands for biologically productive space.
+National calculations, as generated with the National Footprint Accounts, are more limited because of existing data sets, particularly on the waste side, where emissions are limited to anthropogenic carbon.
+In the National Footprint Accounts, the footprint results for each country include the biological resources and carbon emissions embodied within goods and services that are consumed by people living in that country.
 Resources consumed for the production of goods and services exported to another country are added to the country where the goods and services are consumed, and not to the country where they are produced.

 The methodology of ecological footprint accounts builds on six assumptions:

-5. Aggregated human demand (ecological footprint) and nature's supply (biocapacity) can be directly compared to each other.
+- Aggregated human demand (Ecological Footprint) and nature’s supply (biocapacity) can be directly compared to each other.

-The method continues to be further developed, under the scientific guidance of the national accounts committee of Global Footprint Network. http://www.footprintnetwork.org/gfn_sub.php?content=standards_committees#nac.
+The method continues to be further developed under the scientific guidance of the National Accounts Committee of Global Footprint Network. http://www.footprintnetwork.org/en/index.php/GFN/page/national_accounts_review_committee/

 Methodology for gap filling